Let your team see what’s changing on the calendar without ever leaving Slack.

-If you’re an admin, don’t use your administrator link as the calendar link that connects to Slack.
-Instead, use a calendar link that includes only the sub-calendars — with appropriate permissions for each one — that you want the entire group to be able to access.
+If you’re an admin, be sure to select or create a calendar link that includes only the sub-calendars — with appropriate permissions for each one — that you want the entire group on Slack to be able to access.

-Everyone who can access the group channel can access the calendar link.
-Create a calendar link that includes the right sub-calendars and has appropriate permissions set for each one.
+Remember: Everyone who can access the Slack group channel can access the calendar link.

 You can also receive notifications about changes on your calendar via your private channel on Slack.

 How to set up Slack as a non-admin